 Do Not Use the product if you have the following conditions:

-- Byte is suitable for non-bone Malocclusion deformity correction.
+Byte is suitable for non-bone Malocclusion deformity correction.
 When in doubt, play it safe.
-Call your medical professional if you’re experiencing any adverse effects and get in touch anytime by completing a support ticket.
+Call a healthcare professional if you’re experiencing any adverse effects and get in touch anytime by completing a support ticket.

 Nighttime Aligners Risks – Each of the risks identified herein also exist with Byte’s Nighttime Aligner Program.
 Nighttime Aligners also have some additional pros and cons to consider before choosing this option.
 Obviously the pros of not having to wear aligners all day and removing them in front of friends and family are great.
 There is also the benefit of having to remove and replace aligners less frequently, as Nighttime Aligners should be placed on after dinner and removed before breakfast (instead of standard aligners that must be removed and replaced at each meal).
 Remember, by their very nature, Nighttime Aligners will require longer correction time.
 Generally, our average Nighttime Aligner treatment is five to six months, but your correction time will vary depending on treatment planning and requirements.
 There is a risk that, if you chose Nighttime Aligners, you will experience more discomfort than standard treatment, as there will be additional strain on your teeth after having the aligners off each day for long periods.
 HyperByte can help to alleviate this discomfort, but remember it may be more uncomfortable.
 Nighttime Aligners may increase the risk of root damage described above.
 You may experience other issues such as daytime wiggling of teeth and slower whitening effects as well.
 Once treatment is complete, Nighttime Users may also experience a higher likelihood of shifting post treatment, which means you need to remain vigilant in wearing your retainers after treatment to avoid negative dental realignment.
 Nighttime Aligners are not suitable for all candidates, and work better with mild crowding and spacing issues.
 Further, you may see better results with standard alignment treatment.